for Knee Surgery

 Continued use of cooling therapy (R.C.C.E.) after exercise and activity may still be recommended by your doctor.
 Like we mentioned before, controlling your pain and inflammation will go a long way to reduce your risk of re-injury.
 If you are noticing any recurring inflammation, you can continue R.C.C.E. treatments with a Knee Freezie Wrap® 2 to 3 times per day for 15 to 20 minutes at a time, or as recommended by your doctor.

-Your doctor or physical therapist will advance you to the next Phase of rehabilitation when they feel that you have regained full ROM without pain in your knee.
+Your doctor or physical therapist will advance you to the next Phase of rehabilitation when they feel that you have regained full ROM (range of motion) without pain in your knee.
 You may also have to pass clinical exams or tests of your muscle strength, balance, stability and flexibility in order to be cleared for Phase 4.

 Post-OP Phase 4 - Return to Regular Use & Activity